Brief History of the Americans with Disabilities Act (ADA)

 Like the African-Americans who sat in at segregated lunch counters and refused to move to the back of the bus, people with disabilities sat in federal buildings, obstructed the movement of inaccessible buses, and marched through the streets to protest injustice.

 Retrieved from: https://dredf.org/about-us/publications/the-history-of-the-ada/

 Brief Disability Legislation Timeline

-The full movie can be streamed on Netflix or found on YouTube.
+The full movie can be streamed on Netflix, Google Play, or YouTube.